top of page

 Step 4: Structure Each Episode Clearly

 Each episode needs to function on its own while adding to the larger series arc.
+Key things to focus on include:

-• A structured beginning, middle, and end
+• A structured beginning, middle, and end.

-• An emotional or plot payoff
+• An emotional or plot payoff.

-• A hook or question to carry the viewer forward
+• A hook or question to carry the viewer forward.

-• Characters moving forward in some way
+• Characters moving forward in some way.

-• Fly (Breaking Bad): A bottle episode with minimal cast and one location
+• Fly (Breaking Bad): A bottle episode with minimal cast and one location.

-• Ozymandias: The emotional collapse of everything Walt tried to control
+• Ozymandias: The emotional collapse of everything Walt tried to control.

 Episode 1, more like episode yessir